odpi/egeria/open-metadata-implementation/admin-services/docs/user/configuring-the-view-services.md

 The service URL marker for a service can be found using [List Configured View Services](#list-the-view-services-configured-on-a-server).

-### 6. Clear the configuration for a specific view service ISSUE 3836 - MISSING FROM API
+### Clear the configuration for a specific view service
 A specific view service can be individually cleared with the following command.
 This will remove the view service's configuration from the server.

 ```